World Dream Bank

 Law-charged to throw all foxes off, but our

-mute guard-custom is to look the other way,
+mute guard-custom is to just look away,

 let them ride roofs and in boxcars, unless